- 3 Years (Full time)

-Throughout your course, you’ll have the chance to advance your knowledge and experience, whilst developing widely transferable skills desirable to employers including teamwork, independent research and communication.
+Throughout your course – especially in your final year research project – you'll have the chance to advance your knowledge and experience, whilst developing widely transferable skills desirable to employers including teamwork, independent research, analysis and communication.

-Here’s an insight into the job roles some of our most recent chemical engineering graduates have obtained:
+Here’s an insight into the job roles some of our most recent physics graduates have obtained:

 Studying abroad is a unique opportunity to explore the world, whilst gaining invaluable skills and experience that could enhance your future employability and career prospects too.

 From Europe to Asia, the USA to Australasia, we have many University partners worldwide you can apply to, spanning across some of the most popular destinations for students.